 It’s an activity that hadn’t really occurred to me – perhaps that’s part and parcel of living in Vancouver and feeling more like a local than a tourist.
 But when my friend Alice came to visit the city for a couple of weeks, she’d really expressed an interest in going whale watching for a day.

 We booked our trip via Steveston Seabreeze Adventures and were picked up from downtown and taken to the adorable seaside town of Steveston.
-After grabbing lunch and coffee from a local bakery, we went to grab our boarding passes and waterproofs ready for the adventure ahead.
+After grabbing lunch and coffee from a local bakery, we went to grab our whale watching boarding passes and waterproofs ready for the adventure ahead.

-We started off by speeding south through the Pender Islands to meet up with a family of 9 Transient Killer Whales/Orcas, near Stuart Island in Washington State.
+We started off our whale watching adventure by speeding south through the Pender Islands to meet up with a family of 9 Transient Killer Whales/Orcas, near Stuart Island in Washington State.
 When I say speeding, I mean speeding!
 I was pretty surprised by how quickly we zoomed through the water in the boat and it was super windy and kinda bumpy – all in need of catching up with the whales that had been spotted.

 Along the way, we saw more wildlife, and some beautiful houses.
 What do you think of this one?